days

 1. Your healthcare provider should not tell you that this is just that time of your life and that this is your “new normal”.
 Yes, menopause is a natural stage, but please don’t feel that means you should have to put up with every symptom without help.

 2. It is unacceptable for your healthcare provider to tell you that they don’t prescribe HRT.
 It’s up to you and what you want to try and for them to say whether it could be right for you, depending on your medical history.
-If they continue to refuse, check out our Recommended Physicians Database to find a new provider, or you can reference the North American Menopause Society Certified Practitioners database to find a provider in your area.
+If they continue to refuse, check out our Recommended Physicians Database to find a new provider, or you can reference the Menopause Society Certified Practitioners database to find a provider in your area.

 3. Do not allow your provider to impose unnecessary time restrictions e.g. they’ll only prescribe this once or for a year or two.
 This is an ongoing conversation and if your symptoms persist, you’ll still need help to manage them.